 The alarming thing that occurred to me was that the person I was thinking about wasn’t even present.
 I was getting annoyed and agitated by thoughts and the person was nowhere near.
 I promptly repented and asked the Lord to forgive me and help me with the thoughts.

 He, in turn, had me bless the person I was thinking about.
 He reminded me that “The weapons of my warfare are not carnal but they are mighty through God to the pulling down of strongholds” (My paraphrase of 2 Cor 10:4).
 Our Heavenly Father is a good father and will teach us good things.
 He will help us form good habits.

-I am excited to see that long-term fruit comes as result of taking unhealthy thoughts captive and allowing the Lord to purify them.
+I am excited to see that long-term fruit comes as a result of taking unhealthy thoughts captive and allowing the Lord to purify them.
 The immediate benefit is that my attitude changed from being ugly to being more pleasant but I am sure there will be more benefits as I allow the Lord to help me tweak my habits.